microsoft/api-guidelines/Guidelines.md

 Ideally, 429 and 503 returns are so low cost that even clients that retry immediately can be handled.
 In these cases, if possible the service team should make an effort to contact or fix the client.
 If it is a known partner, a bug or incident should be filed.
-In extreme cases it may be necessary to use DoS style protections such as blocking the caller.
+In extreme cases, it may be necessary to use DoS style protections such as blocking the caller.

 ## 15. Push notifications via webhooks
 ### 15.1.
 Scope
-Services MAY implement push notifications via web hooks.
+Services MAY implement push notifications via webhooks.
 This section addresses the following key scenario:

-> Push notification via HTTP Callbacks, often called Web Hooks, to publicly-addressable servers.
+> Push notification via HTTP Callbacks, often called WebHooks, to publicly-addressable servers.

 The approach set forth is chosen due to its simplicity, broad applicability, and low barrier to entry for service subscribers.
 It's intended as a minimal set of requirements and as a starting point for additional functionality.

 ### 15.2.
 Principles
-The core principles for services that support web hooks are:
+The core principles for services that support webhooks are:

 1. Services MUST implement at least a poke/pull model.
 In the poke/pull model, a notification is sent to a client, and clients then send a request to get the current state or the record of change since their last notification.
 This approach avoids complexities around message ordering, missed messages, and change sets.
 Services MAY add more data to provide rich notifications.
 2. Services MUST implement the challenge/response protocol for configuring callback URLs.